codepath/android_guides/Creating-and-Using-Fragments.md

 	FragmentActivity listener;

         // This event fires 1st, before creation of fragment or any views
- 	// The onAttach method is called when the Fragment instance is associated with an Activity instance.
+ 	// The onAttach method is called when the Fragment instance is associated with an Activity.
 	// This does not mean the Activity is fully initialized.
 	@Override
 	public void onAttach(Activity activity) {